StaffanHynge/E-commerce-store-v1/Read Me/README_copy.md

 - For my homepage I have chosen to use images to describe what the page are for and I think the images are beautiful and fits well on my page.
 - The event/venue/bag pages uses card attributes for the items because it packages the information well and makes the layout easy to follow on both small and large screen sizes.
 - I have a minmal approach on my site because I want only the keywords and the information to be easy to see and understand.
+### Colour palette
 - My color is light blue/turqouise because I want to have a light visual on my site because that is what I like myself and I wanted to have a background that I personally have not seen before to make the page stand out compared to others.
+These are the colors I mainly have on my website.

+- hsla(173, 84%, 90%, 0.786) - #7BD6E6.:
+This color is a shade of blue with a hue of 173 degrees, saturation of 84%, lightness of 90%, and an alpha value of 0.786.
+It has a slightly transparent appearance, allowing the underlying elements to show through to some extent.
+This color can be used to create a calming and refreshing atmosphere.
+- hsla(173, 84%, 90%, 0.45) - #B3E1E1 :
+This color is similar to the previous one, but with a lower alpha value of 0.45.
+It has the same hue, saturation, and lightness values, but it is more transparent.
+This color can be used to create subtle overlays or gradients, adding depth and visual interest.

+- White -  #FFF:
+White is a classic and versatile color that represents purity, simplicity, and cleanliness.
+It can be used as a background color to create a minimalist and modern look, allowing other elements on your website to stand out.
+White also provides a sense of spaciousness and can enhance readability.

+- Black -  #000: Black is a strong and powerful color that represents elegance, sophistication, and authority.
+It can be used as a text color or as a background color to create high contrast and make other elements pop.

+(<a href="pictures/colorpalette.png">Colors</a>)

+### Font
-- I chose a font that is easy to read, with a friendly and inviting shape, ensuring clarity and creating a visually appealing experience for visitors
+- I chose Lato as a font that is easy to read, with a friendly and inviting shape, ensuring clarity and creating a visually appealing experience for visitors

 ## Tech